AxisCommunications/acap-documentation/CONTRIBUTING.md

 ## A note on auto-generated content

-Some files in the documentation are automatically generated and should not be changed in the acap-documentation but in the upstream source:
+Some files in the documentation are automatically generated and should not be changed in this repository but in the upstream source:

-- API technical documentation pages: **docs/api/4.X/**
+- API technical documentation pages: **docs/api/**
 - Manifest schema field descriptions: **docs/develop/schema-field-descriptions-{VERSION}.md**

 To suggest changes to these files/directories, open a new issue.